tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

 users, roles, cluster connections, settings, and other objects that you manipulate in |tcm|.
 The backend store can be either an etcd or a Tarantool cluster.

-Typically, the backend store works independently from |tcm|.
+For better reliability and scalability, the backend store works independently from |tcm|.
 For example, it can be the same ectd or Tarantool cluster that you use as a :ref:`centralized configuration storage <configuration_etcd>`.
-This makes |tcm| stateless: all objects created or modified in its web UI are sent to the backend store, and nothing is stored inside the |tcm| instances themselves.
+This makes |tcm| stateless: all objects created or modified in its web UI are saved to the backend store, and nothing is stored inside the |tcm| instances themselves.
 Any number of instances can duplicate each other when connected to the same backend store.
 If you stop all instances, the store still contains their objects.
 You can continue